Leaf-Agriculture/docs/docs/field_boundaries_endpoints.md

 &nbsp<span class="badge badge--warning">PATCH</span> `/users/{leafUserId}/fields/{id}`

 Update the Field by `id` for the user `leafUserId`.
-Request body accept the updatable field properties like `"name"` to update the field name, `"farmId"` to update the related Farm of the Field and `"geometry"`, which represents the boundaries of the
+The request body accepts updatable field properties like `"name"` to update the field name, `"farmId"` to update the related Farm of the Field and `"geometry"`, which represents the boundaries of the
 Field as a GeoJSON geometry (it must be a `"MultiPolygon"`).

 Request body example: